-After breakfast at the hotel, we will leave the city for an excursion into the surrounding villages.
-The trip includes visits to the archeological town of Mitla, also famous for mezcal, Teotitlan del Valle, which is known for their weavings, and Santa Maria el Tule, home of the infamous, grand Tule tree – the widest tree in the world.
-We will lunch in Santa Maria el Tule at the restaurant “El Milenario.”.
-Enjoy a free evening, exploring the nightlife of the city or simply relax in preparation for the next day!
+We will hit the road for an excursion into the surrounding villages.
+The trip includes visits to the archeological town of Mitla, also famous for mezcal, Teotitlan del Valle, which is known for their weavings, and Santa Maria el Tule, home of the infamous, grand Tule tree – one of the widest trees in the world.
+We will enjoy our lunch in “Santa Maria el Tule” at the traditional restaurant “El Milenario”.

-We will start the day with a typical Oaxacan breakfast served in the hotel restaurant, and then head over to Instituto Cultural de Oaxaca (Oaxaca’s Institute of Culture) for our hands-on mask making workshop.
-The masks are a distinct accessory to the comparsas, an important parade that takes place during Día de los Muertos (Day of the Dead).
-After this workshop we will visit two culturally significant places in Oaxaca, the first place is the archeological site of Monte Alban, once considered the capital of the Zapotec people between the years of 500 B.C. and 800 A.D.
-The second is Arrazola, a town famous for the production of Alebrijes (fantastical animal woodcarvings).
-Ending the day with dinner at La Biznaga, a contemporary restaurant situated in a lovely dimly lit courtyard, serving modern Oaxacan cuisine.
+We will start the day with a tasty breakfast served at the hotel then we will head over to Instituto Cultural de Oaxaca for our hands-on mask making workshop.
+The masks are a distinct accessory for the “comparsas” (parades that takes place during Día de los Muertos festivities).
+After this workshop we will visit two culturally significant places in Oaxaca, the first place is the archeological site of “Monte Alban”, once considered the capital of the Zapotec people between the years of 500 B.C. and 800 A.D.
+The second is Arrazola, a town famous for the production of Alebrijes (woodcarvings).
+Ending the day with a dinner at La Biznaga, a contemporary restaurant situated in a lovely dimly lit courtyard, serving modern Oaxacan cuisine.

-After breakfast at the hotel, the day’s adventures will commence at the Instituto Cultural de Oaxaca (ICO), where we will finish-up with our maskmaking workshop.
-After lunch we will have a guided tour through the market “Benito Juarez” where you can find the ingredients for our traditional cooking class on Mole Negro (Black Mole).
-We will also have the opportunity to buy artifacts to build our altar.
-Following the market, we will have the wonderful opportunity to build an altar for Dia de los Muertos.
-In this construction, it is customary to include pictures of your own departed loved ones, and we encourage you to bring them along.
-Participating in such a ritual is an important aspect of embracing the culture’s reverence of life and death.
-After, we will attend an educational lecture on the importance of the Day of the Dead, and the many traditions and customs that are associated with this special day.
+The day’s adventures will commence at the Instituto Cultural Oaxaca where we will finish-up with our masks.
+After lunch we will have a guided tour through the main market where you can find the ingredients for the traditional “ Mole Negro” and other local delights.
+We will also have the opportunity to buy artifacts to build our “ofrenda”.
+Following the visit to the market, we will build our own ofrenda for Dia de los Muertos.
+During this activity , it is customary to include pictures of your own departed loved ones.
+We encourage you to bring them along.
+Participating in such ritual is an important aspect of embracing the culture’s reverence of life and death.
+In the afternoon we will join an educational lecture on the importance of the Day of the Dead and the many traditions and customs that are associated with this special day.

-Dinner will be at El Asador Vasco.
+Dinner will be at another magnificent restaurant “El Origen”

-After breakfast at the hotel, we will have our Grand Masters excursion visiting with world class artisans that are producing some of the most beautiful Oaxacan handcrafts, such as The Aguilar Sisters in Ocotlan,.
-We will then go to San Martin Tilcajete to visit the gallery of Jacobo Angeles, a famous contemporary woodcarving artist and San Bartolo Coyotepec, the capital of the Barro Negro (Black Pottery).
+We will have our “Grand Masters” tour visiting world class artisans that have produced some of the most beautiful Oaxacan handcrafts, such as The Aguilar Sisters and Rodolfo Morales in Ocotlan.
+We will then go to San Martin Tilcajete to visit the studio / gallery of Jacobo Angeles, a famous contemporary woodcarving artist.

 Click HERE to reserve a place! or Download our printer-friendly

-Day of the Dead Brochure for 2017
+Day of the Dead Brochure for 2018